Saving water across our operations - reduce, reuse, recycle

 Over several years we have been installing water recycling systems in our major plants.
 These require the use of reverse osmosis (RO) systems in order to achieve a high level of water recovery from the process effluent.
 Our 2 main plants in India and our plant in Sri Lanka are all now achieving or well on the way to recycling over 90% of their effluent.
 In the case of the two Indian plants, in Faridabad and Ambassamudrum we are also implementing Zero Liquid Discharge (ZLD) whereby the remaining effluent is dried to make for easier disposal of the residue.
 The Faridabad system was operational from early 2017 and the Ambassamudrum system started in late 2017 and will be fully functional in April 2018.
 In these locations ZLD is a regulatory requirement.

-As a result of these investments nearly 500 million litres of water was recycled in India and Sri Lanka during 2017.
+As a result of these investments nearly 500 million liters of water was recycled in India and Sri Lanka during 2017.

 We are determined to continue using and conserving water in an efficient way and will keep looking for more ways to save water going forward.